christensenacademy/christensen-academy/modules/beginning-java/textpages/boolean expressions.md

 #Boolean Expressions

 Boolean values are either `true` or `false`.
-The term "boolean" was chosen to honor the mathematician [George Boole](http://en.wikipedia.org/wiki/George_Boole) who essentially developed what is now referred to as boolean logic, which is a system of logic involving just two values: true and false.
+The term "boolean" was chosen to honor the mathematician [George Boole](http://en.wikipedia.org/wiki/George_Boole) who essentially developed what is now referred to as boolean logic, a system of logic involving just two values: `true` and `false`.

 Although they are simple, booleans are essential for adding logic to our programs.
 Consider this example: